MicrosoftDocs/supply-chain-center/articles/use/supply-and-demand.md

 ms.custom:
 ---

-# Supply & demand analytics overview
+# Supply & demand insights overview

 Microsoft Supply Chain Center’s Supply & demand home page presents five key supply chain performance metrics for inbound orders (procurement).
 The dashboard helps you monitor the general health of your inbound supply chain, identifies potential risks, and monitors performance.

+## Available KPIs

 The **On time in full** (**OTIF**) and **Commitment shortage** metrics measure the performance of vendors (suppliers), and the general trend of their performance is visualized in the line chart. **OTIF** shows how often the suppliers are delivering the purchase orders in full and on time as requested.